apmuthu/frontaccounting/README.md

 This is an unofficial Git Repo for frontaccounting and it's extensions / utilities.
 Currently only the official v2.3.x branch is supported here.
+My mods and pending commits to the core are in the <a href="https://github.com/apmuthu/frontaccounting/blob/master/FAMods>FAMods</a> folder and documented in the [FA 2.3 Support Wiki](https://github.com/apmuthu/frontaccounting/wiki).

 Official Links:
 ===============